LOADING ...

 up to a fort at night, put them feet on points, jump

-Americans couldn't live in forts forever.
-You
+Americans couldn't live in forever.
+You couldn't

 to the